DylanMitri/honours/README.md

 # honours
-Collection of work done during honours
+Collection of work done during honours.

+LTspice and software models used.